timStephens0710/ExampleMusicApp/README.md

 **music_app** is a Django-based web application for a music platform.
 This is code I have taken from my private repo.
 I will build this in stages.

-I'm building the back-end first, once the features work as expected I'll begin with the front-end
+I'm building the back-end first, once the features work as expected I'll begin with improving the front-end.

 ## Developer notes:
+Coming soon:
-- More unit tests to be written.
+  - More unit tests to be written
-- Feature: user can request authentication email to be.
+  - Feature: user can request authentication email to be re-sent
-- Front-end improvements to make it more appealing.
+  - Implement front-end to improve the look at feel
+  - Containerise the app in Docker

 ## Features